Skip to Main Content

 Step 1: Identify the right case reporter

-Step 2: Check Westlaw and Lexis
+Step 3: Check Westlaw and Lexis

-Once you have determined which case reporter to cite to, check Westlaw and Lexis for PDF scans of the reporter.
+For all other jurisdictions: once you have determined which case reporter to cite to, check Westlaw and Lexis for PDF scans of the reporter.
 Whether these services have a PDF scan of the exact reporter you are looking for will depend on the jurisdiction.
 The coverage tends to be better for more recent cases.

 On Westlaw, you can find PDFs of reporters at the top of a case:

-On Lexis, you can find reporter images under the heading "About This Document" on the right-hand sidebar.
+On Lexis, you can find reporter images under the heading "About This Document" on the right-hand sidebar:

 Note that in these two examples, Westlaw and Lexis provide scans of different case reporters.

-Step 3: Check the Case Law Access Project
+Step 4: Check the Case Law Access Project

-Step 4: Check HeinOnline and LLMC Digital
+Step 5: For historical reporters, check HeinOnline and LLMC Digital

 Resources on HeinOnline include: